tnichols217/notes/CSDS 391/W/W3-tln32.md

 #### Variable Selection

-$U$ is chosen as it has the least remaining restraints
+$T$ is chosen as it has the least remaining restraints